Offerings for Easter Flowers

 We are seeking people to serve our church in leadership positions on our Vestry and to represent our parish at the Council of our diocese.

-If you feel called to serve on the Vestry or as a Delegate to the 2026 Diocesan Council, please let the committee know by using the appropriate button below to fill out a form.
-Submissions must be received by Monday, December 9, 2024.
+If you feel called to serve on the Vestry or as a Delegate to the 2027 Diocesan Council, please use the appropriate button below to fill out a form.
+Submissions must be received by Monday, December 8, 2025.
 This process is being started now in order to allow time for discernment and for notification to be provided to the parish prior to the January election.

 Vestry